pcbend/GRUTinizer/README.md

   make -j N
 where N is the number of cores to use

-Assuming no errors (there are still some unused variable error messages which I am slowly working on), you have successfully installed GRUTinizer Woo!
+Assuming no errors (there are still some unused class rule warnings I am working on), you have successfully installed GRUTinizer Woo!

 Unpacking a file